-An example of a prospectus filing can be viewed by clicking the link below.
-This S-1 was filed before the initial public offering (IPO) of Coinbase (NASDAQ: COIN) in early 2021.
+An example of a prospectus filing can be viewed by filling out the form below.
+The S-1 was filed before the initial public offering (IPO) of Coinbase (NASDAQ: COIN) in early 2021.

 The table of contents (TOC) for Coinbase’s S-1 filing is as follows:

 - A Letter from our Co-Founder and CEO